 Reported Measures

-Accountability determinations will consist of a normative component and a criterion-referenced component, which will be used to classify districts and schools.
+Accountability determinations consist of a normative component and a criterion-referenced component, which are used to classify districts and schools.

 Normative Component

 The normative component, or accountability percentile, measures the performance of all students in a school compared to other schools in the state.
 This measure is reported as a percentile, from 1 to 99, which is calculated using all available accountability indicators for a school.
 Schools are grouped together based on the statewide assessments that they administer: non-high schools, serving a combination of grades 3 through 8; middle-high and K-12 schools, serving one or more grades 3 through 8 and grade 10; and high schools, where the only tested grade is grade 10.
 Within each grouping, each school’s performance on each indicator is ranked and weighted according to the weighting rules described above.
 The resulting accountability percentile provides information about how a school is doing compared to other schools administering similar assessments.